 It's a bit funny to interpret the analytical formulas given above for θ as "training," but later when we employ more statistical methods "training" will be a meaningful concept.

+There are technical definitions of these concepts that are studied in more advanced treatments of machine learning.
 Structural error is referred to as bias and estimation error is referred to as variance.